 When deveining your shrimp, I recommend doing it with a toothpick rather than butterflying it with a knife as it preserves the texture of the shrimp while making it harder to overcook.
 Here's my full tutorial on cleaning shrimp.

 The trick here isn't with the type of garlic, but with how you prepare the garlic before it goes into the pan.
 In the US I often see restaurants passing the garlic through a press, which thoroughly pulverizes it.
 This tends to be a little heavy handed as the garlic ends up being the dominant flavor, and shrimp get lost in the sea of stink.

 The other key component to the flavor of this dish is the olive oil.
-I like using a smooth buttery Spanish olive oil for this as one of the best parts of Gambas al Ajillo is the flavorful oil at the bottom of the pan.
+I like using a smooth buttery Spanish extra virgin olive oil for this as one of the best parts of Gambas al Ajillo is the flavorful oil at the bottom of the pan.

 It's not always fool-proof, but I've found you can often tell a bit about the flavor profile of the olive oil by its color.
 Vibrant green olive oils tend to be quite sharp and spicy while a more golden hue tends to indicate the oil is more smooth and mellow.

 In the US, Gambas Al Ajillo often shows up garnished with bright red ground paprika.
 The traditional method is to use torn or crushed chili flakes, which imbues the oil with a vermillion hue and lends a marvelous earthy sweetness to the shrimp.

 I used La Chinata brand paprika flakes this time because they're not too spicy, and they add a wonderful smoky flavor to the dish.
 Other chili peppers I've used that have worked well are Cascabel (which is the traditional choice), Guajillo, and Aleppo.

 How to Serve Gambas al Ajillo